Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/migration_guide.md

 If pointed at the same blob, consumption will begin at the first message.
 V1 checkpoint json in the respective blobs can be manually converted (per-partition) if needed.
-In V1 checkpoints (sequence_number and offset) are stored in the format of json along with ownership information as the content of the blob, while in V5, checkpoints are kept in the metadata which is composed of name-value pairs of a blob.
+In V1 checkpoints (sequence_number and offset) are stored in the format of json along with ownership information as the content of the blob, while in V5, checkpoints are kept in the metadata of a blob and the metadata is composed of name-value pairs.
 Please check [update_checkpoint](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/eventhub/azure-eventhub-checkpointstoreblob/azure/eventhub/extensions/checkpointstoreblob/_blobstoragecs.py#L231-L250) in V5 for implementation detail.

 So in V1: